 New Year – New Resolutions

-The New Year is a great time to take a fresh look at our lives with our pets and make some resolutions.
-Including your cat in your New Year's resolutions could make them more fun and perhaps easier to keep!
+The New Year is a great time to take a fresh look at our lives and make the decision to change things for the better.
+Including your dog in your New Year’s resolutions could make them more fun and perhaps easier to keep!

 2. Healthy Eating